top of page

 More resistance

-From around the year 40 the Romans constructed the limes along the south banks of the river Rhine, being the northernmost border of their empire on the Continent.
+From around the year 40 the Romans constructed the limes along the south banks of the River Rhine, being the northernmost border of their empire on the Continent.
 The limes was a series of fortresses, watch posts and, near the coast, a naval fleet, all connected with roads.
 The most western castellum was Lugdunum, built around the year 40, and locally known as Brittenburg.
-It was built at the mouth of the river Rhine near present town Katwijk, circa 900 meters from the coast.
+It was built at the mouth of the River Rhine near present town Katwijk, circa 900 meters from the coast.
 Since Roman times, the North Sea coastline has moved about a kilometre inland.
 Probably, two hors equitata 'cavalry units' of each about 480 men of the Cananefates tribe were stationed here.
 After the uprising of Cananefates, Batavians, Frisians and Chauci in the years 69 and 70 (see further below), these cavalry units have been replaced by other auxiliary forces from outside the region.
-Fortress Lugdunum remained exceptionally long in use, even after the Romans basically had left the limes and their military presence along the river Rhine halfway the third century.
+Fortress Lugdunum remained exceptionally long in use, even after the Romans basically had left the limes and their military presence along the River Rhine halfway the third century.
 In the period 364-375, namely, castellum Lugdunum was reduced in size and received the function as a secured granary for the supply of Britannia (Wolfrat 2022).

-Also on the south bank of the river Rhine, not far from Lugdunum, the Romans constructed a military complex consisting of a harbour, very big horrea 'granaries', a castrum 'army camp', and a castellum 'fortress' .
+Also on the south bank of the River Rhine, not far from Lugdunum, the Romans constructed a military complex consisting of a harbour, very big horrea 'granaries', a castrum 'army camp', and a castellum 'fortress' .
 The complex, built in the year 39, was named Praetorium Agrippinae and located at the modern town of Valkenburg, circa 15 kilometres north of The Hague.
 It supported about 6,000 military.
 Purpose of this huge military site was to serve as one of the bases for the invasion of Britannica.
-It was emperor Caligula who personally inspected the base in the year 40.
+It was Emperor Caligula who personally inspected the base in the year 40.
 In the following years the invasion of Britannica unfolded.
 Emperor Caligula was murdered a year after he visited Valkenburg.
-See featured image of this post the death of Caligula and his mother Agrippinae behind the drapes, painted by the Frisian artist Lourens Alma-Tadema (see nota III below).
+See featured image of this blog post the death of Caligula and his mother Agrippinae behind the drapes, painted by the Frisian artist Lourens Alma-Tadema (see nota III below).
 Caligula pagato il fio, indeed.

-In the year 46, under the command of 'pirate' Gannascus and a member of the Cananefates tribe, the Chauci together with the Frisians started raiding the North Sea coasts south of the river Rhine all the way to Gaul.
+In the year 46, under the command of 'pirate' Gannascus and a member of the Cananefates tribe, the Chauci together with the Frisians started raiding the North Sea coasts south of the River Rhine all the way to Gaul.
 A year later, general Corbulo was appointed in the north to restore order.
 He started punitive expeditions against the Chauci and the Frisians, and managed to subdue the Frisians.
-The limes, part of the Limes Germanicus, were erected along the south banks of the lower river Rhine from AD 47 onward.
-Despite commander-in-chief Corbulo was quite successful in giving the Frisians and the Chauci a hard time, Rome ordered Corbulo to stop his campaigns and once again to settle with the river Rhine as the northern-most border of the empire.
+The limes, part of the Limes Germanicus, were erected along the south banks of the lower River Rhine from AD 47 onward.
+Despite commander-in-chief Corbulo was quite successful in giving the Frisians and the Chauci a hard time, Rome ordered Corbulo to stop his campaigns and once again to settle with the River Rhine as the northern-most border of the empire.
 Army camp Flevum was given up.
 Corbulo left the area in the year 50.
 Probably feeling he could have achieved so much more if only the out-of-touch bureaucrats in the capital had listened to him.

-Corbulo is also remembered for the canal he had dug between the mouth of the river Meuse (i.e. Haringvliet), named Helinium by the Romans, and the mouth of the river Rhine.
+Corbulo is also remembered for the canal he had dug between the mouth of the River Meuse (i.e. Haringvliet), named Helinium by the Romans, and the mouth of the River Rhine.
 The town Forum Hadriani later was built next to it.
 The canal ran parallel to the coast.
 Stream Vliet is the remnant if this former canal of Corbulo.
 It was not the only water infrastructure made by the Roman.
 Also Drusus had canals dug.
 These so-called Drusus canals were dug between 12 and 9 BC.
-Most probably the river Stichtse Vecht was where a series of canals made passage possible between fortress Fectio, near the modern town Vechten, and lake Flevum, modern lake IJsselmeer.
-From lake IJsselmeer the Romans could continue north (Verhagen 2022).
-That Drusus was quite busy with improving waterways, proves the name of the town of Drusenheim, France where once general Drusus had fortresses erected on the banks of the river Rhine.
+Most probably the River Stichtse Vecht was where a series of canals made passage possible between fortress Fectio, near the modern town Vechten, and Lake Flevum, modern Lake IJsselmeer.
+From Lake IJsselmeer the Romans could continue north (Verhagen 2022).
+That Drusus was quite busy with improving waterways, proves the name of the town of Drusenheim, France where once general Drusus had fortresses erected on the banks of the River Rhine.
 Here, a diligent blue-painted ferry with the name Druss continuously crosses the river between France and Germany (Hendriksma 2017).

 Another massive uprising which must be mentioned, is the one in the years 69 and 70, known as the Revolt of the Batavi.
 The Batavians, a people who had split from the Celtic Chatti, were under the command of Gaius Julius Civilus.
 The Cananefates, under command of king Brinno, the Chauci, and the Frisians also participated in the revolt.
 These latter tribes were considered the bravest forces by Civilus.
 The naval power of these allied forces was mainly supplied by the Cananefates and the Frisians, and their fleet laid waste to the mighty castellum Praetorium Agrippinae.
 Actually, with the destruction of Praetorium Agrippinae by the Cananefates and Frisians, the whole Batavian Revolt started in the first place.
-Read more in our post It all began with piracy. what the fleet of the Cananefates and Frisians did more.
+Read more in our blog post Our civilization - It all began with piracy. what the fleet of the Cananefates and Frisians did more.

 As a side remark.
 The name Cananefates probably means 'master of garlic'.
 The fates part derives from the Germanic faþi, meaning lords or master.
-The part kannina is of Cetic origin and means garlic.
+The part kannina is of Celtic origin and means garlic.
 Garlic was considered a medicinal plant, and only to be used by the elite.
 Similar, the name of the Eburones, a tribe living in the northeast of Gaul, where the countries Belgium, Germany and the Netherlands meet, referred to a plant too.
 Their tribe name might mean 'yew people' (Clerinx 2023).

 Northern Roman cities